 Previous studies: Washington University in St. Louis, Mechanical Engineering

 Following the LGO program, Sally led robotic manufacturing development and production system improvement for the 777 and 777X airplanes at The Boeing Company.
 She then joined Amazon, where she was Director of Fulfillment for Amazon’s flagship robotics fulfillment center.
 During the COVID pandemic in 2020-2021, Sally served as Director of WorkingWell within Amazon’s workplace health organization, creating and scaling wellness programs for hundreds of thousands of employees worldwide.
-Currently Sally leads a 2,500-person global organization to deliver technical support to all AWS customers.
+She then led a 2,500-person global organization to deliver technical support to all AWS customers.
+In her current role she leads strategic integration of business units within a new global services organization.

 David Semko (LGO ’16)